jason-kerney/XPSummaries/xp_cd/Tips.md

 ### Use Advanced Techniques as Necessary ###

-Advanced techniques like feature toggles, canary releases, and red-blue releases can easily make your life easier or more complex.
+Advanced techniques like feature toggles, canary releases, Infrastructure as Code, Containerization, and red-blue releases can easily make your life easier or more complex.
 Understanding what these techniques are and when to use them is essential to getting the most out of CD.